AMJerez/food_ratings_regression/README.md

 ### NMAR Analysis

 The `description` column in the dataset is likely NMAR (Not Missing At Random) because the presence or absence of descriptions may depend on whether the contributor chose to provide one.
 This behavior is inherent to the data generation process.
+Additional data that could explain the missingness might include the length of the recipe or the contributor's activity level on the platform, which could make the missingness MAR (Missing At Random).

 ### Missingness Dependency

-To analyze the dependency of missingness in the `description` column:
+To analyze the dependency of missingness in the `description` column, permutation tests were performed.

+#### Dependent on `n_ingredients`
-- **Dependent on `n_ingredients`**: The p-value of 0.002 indicates that the missingness of `description` depends on the number of ingredients.
+The p-value of 0.002 indicates that the missingness of `description` depends on the number of ingredients.
+This suggests that recipes with more ingredients are less likely to have missing descriptions, possibly because more complex recipes encourage contributors to provide detailed descriptions.

+#### Non-dependent on `rating`
-- **Non-dependent on `rating`**: The p-value of 0.204 indicates that the missingness of `description` does not depend on the rating.
+The p-value of 0.189 indicates that the missingness of `description` does not depend on the rating.
+This suggests that whether a recipe has a description or not is independent of how users rate the recipe.

-[There goes a graph for permutation tests]
+**Permutation Test Results:**

+**Test for Dependency on `n_ingredients`:**
+- Observed Difference: -1.4723927615771073
+- P-value: 0.002

+**Test for Non-Dependency on `rating`:**
+- Observed Difference: -0.09867670120509064
+- P-value: 0.189

+**Graph of Permutation Test for `n_ingredients`:**
+<iframe
+  src="assets/dependency_n_ingredients.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Graph of Permutation Test for `rating`:**
+<iframe
+  src="assets/nondependency_rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The results of these tests are significant for `n_ingredients`, indicating that the missingness of the `description` column is dependent on the number of ingredients but not on the rating.
+This insight helps in understanding the data generation process and can guide further data cleaning and analysis steps.

 ## Hypothesis Testing